 Corporate structure is also known as corporate governance.
 The organizational structure of a corporation permits a new business to outline positions and responsibilities.
 This can also attract investors who can rely on corporate governance and corporate structure to easily understand how the company plans to make money.

 Nearly all businesses use some form of corporate structure.
 Even if your company is not planning to follow a rigid corporate structure chart, corporate structure still comes into play.
 Even the smallest businesses can benefit from having corporate governance in place.
-And you don’t need to be a corporation to have corporate governance.
-Limited liability companies (LLCs), partnerships, and other types of businesses all need some kind of governance in place.
+And you don’t need to be a corporation to have corporate governance. limited liability companies vs corporations (LLCs), partnerships, and other types of businesses all need some kind of governance in place.
 Running your business consistent with corporate structure isn’t about anything inherent to being a corporation — from a practical point of view, corporate governance will allow your business to operate in a smooth and efficient manner.

 The typical structure of a corporation separates owners, directors, officers, and employees.
 Clear, consistent structure can help you grow a small business into an international company that’s traded around the world.